'A total disgrace:' Louisiana lawmakers weigh in on New York's conviction of ex-president Trump

 BATON ROUGE — Former president Donald Trump was convicted on all 34 counts against him in his New York hush money trial Thursday.

 Louisiana is a historically red state during presidential elections.
-After the historic decision, experts say some voters may view the 2024 election differently
+After the historic decision, experts say some voters may view the 2024 election differently.

 LSU Political Science professor Robert Hogan weighed in on how the conviction could impact Louisiana voters in the November election.